weiluntsai0116/dashboard.github.io/README.md

 2. Development steps:
     - Write some dashcode for figures
     - Gen html for embed
-    - Host the html files on github.io. get URLs.
+    - Host the html files on GitHub Page and get the URLs.
     - Embed the URLs in application.py
-    - Upload application.zip to EB
+    - upload application.zip to Elastic Beanstalk
- 3. Other info:
-    - TBD
+        - any changes on GitHub will trigger the upload process (AWS CodePipeline)